 Don’t Buy Into the Strength of the Schedule

-When the term “strength of schedule” is used, it commonly refers to what the opponent’s record was from the previous year.
-While this term is thrown around like almost daily pictures of Elizabeth Hurley trying to draw attention to herself, the fact is it doesn’t hold much validity.
+When the term “strength of schedule” is used, it commonly refers to what the opponent’s record was the previous year.
+While this term is thrown around almost daily, the fact is it doesn’t hold much validity.

 Because of the continual roster turnovers with free agency, the draft, and a few trades, last year’s records are not indicative of future results.
-That is where the discussion of the strength of schedule falls apart and more than half of the teams will have a record of two games or more different from the previous year, going up or down.
+That is where the discussion of the strength of schedule falls apart.

 Ask yourself this, when was the last time you ever heard a preseason strength of schedule brought up after the season was completed?
-Never.
-Because it’s the one you are playing that matters.
+Never!
+Because the actual regular season is the only thing that matters.

 Instead, Break Down the Schedule This Way

-Because the NFL has gone to an unbalanced slate of 17 games, teams will play nine home games one year and eight the next.
-(Excluding any non-US contests) Though this probably won’t impact bad teams as much, an extra home contest could impact playoff seeding.
+Since the NFL went to an unbalanced slate of 17 games, teams will play nine home games one year and eight the next.
+Though this probably won’t impact bad teams as much, an extra home contest could impact

-Though division battles are still important when seeing the numbers at OddsTrader.com because they count twice in the standings, and there is a winner and a loser, adding a 17th contest somewhat diminishes their overall importance with five matchups versus the other conference up from four.
+On another note, division battles are still important when seeing the numbers at OddsTrader.com.
+These games count as a tie-breaker in the standings.
+Adding a 17th contest somewhat diminishes their overall importance with five matchups versus the other conference, up from four.

 Tear the schedule into three segments: division, conference, and nonconference.
 It’s a given the division battles matter and to a lesser degree, so do conference clashes for possible tiebreakers.

 Next chop up the schedules into four to seven pieces, depending on whom a club plays and where they are playing.
 Say a team has a home and road versus two beatable conference foes, a division home contest followed by two nonconference away tilts, you have something to work with.